 For codebook based transmission with two or four antenna ports, the UE determines its codebook subsets based on TPMI(s) and upon the reception of higher layer parameter codebookSubset in pusch-Config for PUSCH associated with DCI format 0_1 or 0_3 and codebookSubsetDCI-0-2 in pusch-Config for PUSCH associated with DCI format 0_2 which may be configured with 'fullyAndPartialAndNonCoherent', or 'partialAndNonCoherent', or 'nonCoherent' depending on the UE capability for two or four antenna ports.

 For codebook based transmission with eight antenna ports, the UE determines its codebook based upon the reception of higher layer parameter[s] CodebookTypeUL in pusch-Config for PUSCH associated with DCI format 0_1 and 0_2, depending on the UE capability.
 According to the configured CodebookTypeUL, coherent UL MIMO operation applies within antenna port groups as defined in Table 6.3.1.5-8 of [4, TS 38.211].
+According to the configured CodebookType, requirements for coherent UL MIMO in clause 6.4D.4 of [8, TS 38.101-1] and [21, TS 38.101-2] apply within an antenna port group.

 When higher layer parameter ul-FullPowerTransmission is set to 'fullpowerMode2' and the higher layer parameter codebookSubset or the higher layer parameter codebookSubsetDCI-0-2 is set to 'partialAndNonCoherent', and when the SRS-resourceSet with usage set to "codebook" includes at least one SRS resource with 4 ports and one SRS resource with 2 ports, the codebookSubset associated with the 2-port SRS resource is 'nonCoherent'.

-When higher layer parameter ul-FullPowerTransmission is set to 'fullpowerMode2' and the higher layer parameter CodebookTypeUL is set to 'Codebook2' or 'Codebook3', and the SRS-resourceSet with usage set to 'codebook' includes one SRS resource with 8 ports, and at least one SRS resource with 2 ports or 4 ports, subject to UE capability,
+When higher layer parameter ul-FullPowerTransmission is set to 'fullpowerMode2' and the higher layer parameter CodebookTypeUL is set to 'codebook2' or 'codebook3', and the SRS-resourceSet with usage set to 'codebook' includes one SRS resource with 8 ports, and at least one SRS resource with 2 ports or 4 ports, subject to UE capability,

-- when CodebookTypeUL is set to 'Codebook2', the codebookSubset associated with the 2-port SRS resource is 'nonCoherent'.
+- when CodebookTypeUL is set to 'codebook2', the codebookSubset associated with the 2-port SRS resource is 'nonCoherent'.

-- when CodebookTypeUL is set to 'Codebook2', the codebookSubset associated with the 4-port SRS resource can be configured as 'partialAndNonCoherent' or 'nonCoherent', subject to UE capability.
+- when CodebookTypeUL is set to 'codebook2', the codebookSubset associated with the 4-port SRS resource can be configured as 'partialAndNonCoherent' or 'nonCoherent', subject to UE capability.

-- when CodebookTypeUL is set to 'Codebook3', the codebookSubset associated with 4 ports SRS resources is 'nonCoherent'.
+- when CodebookTypeUL is set to 'codebook3', the codebookSubset associated with 4 ports SRS resources is 'nonCoherent'.

 The maximum transmission rank may be configured by the higher layer parameter maxRank or maxRank-n8 in pusch-Config for PUSCH scheduled with DCI format 0_1 or 0_3 and maxRankDCI-0-2 for PUSCH scheduled with DCI format 0_2.